 UUs and the community at large are welcome.
 For information about upcoming readings, contact Sandy Ramage.

 Aging: The Journey – Elders Discussion Group

 3rd Wednesdays | 12 pm | Hearth Room

 Sign up is not required.
 Simply bring a sack lunch, a beverage, and engage in conversation with others who, like you, have embarked on a new adventure.
 Contact: Pat Calvert or Darrel Waters

 3rd Thursday evenings through May 18 | 7 pm | Chapel

 The book, “What if This is Heaven,” by Anita Moorjani explores how the cultural rules and beliefs are fear based and lead us away from our most inner true self, unconditional Love.
 We will review one chapter at each gathering and discuss the questions in a circle format.
 Contact: Roxanne Schlasner

 Racial Justice Task Group (RJTG) Book Group

-First group read will be White Trash, by Nancy Isenberg.
-Other books relating to race and economic justice topics will be used in the future.
+Books relating to race and economic justice topics will guide our discussions.
 Contact: Paulette DeMers

 Class: “The Bible as a Historical Document”